-Fall Skin Care: How to Transition Your Skin Care Routine For Autumn
+How to Transition Your Skin-Care Routine for Fall

-“I recommended moisturizing more often in the fall,” he says.
-“Especially after getting out of the shower.”
-Bhanusali—and other Skincare.com experts—note that using moisturizer immediately after cleansing is the optimal time to do so, as it helps to lock in that hydration provided by the water.
+“I recommended moisturizing more often in the fall, especially after getting out of the shower,” Bhanusali says.
+He also notes that using a moisturizer immediately after cleansing is the optimal time to do so because it helps to lock in that hydration provided by the water.
 If you like your showers to be hot (as most of us do when the temperatures start to drop), Dr. Bhanusali says to make sure you limit them to five minutes or less.
 “Your skin barrier won’t be as secure,” he explains.
 “You’ll risk stripping the skin of good oils which can lead to dryness.”

-While summer is all about lightweight hydration and less is more, fall is a time when you’ll want to embrace more emollient formulas in your skin care routine.
-“Replace the light, oil-free moisturizer with something a little thicker,” Dr. Bhanusali recommends “If you have particularly dry skin, using a product formulated with hyaluronic acid may be beneficial for increasing the hydration of the facial skin.”
+While summer is all about lightweight hydration and less is more, fall is a time when you’ll want to embrace more emollient formulas in your skin-care routine.
+“Replace the light, oil-free moisturizer with something a little thicker,” Dr. Bhanusali recommends.
+“If you have particularly dry skin, using a product formulated with hyaluronic acid may be beneficial for increasing the hydration of the facial skin.”
 Consider using the CeraVe Moisturizing Cream for its rich but non-greasy formula.

-- Toner – While you may have reached for toners during the summer months—to help balance your skin’s pH after three months spent swimming—this fall swap out that toner for a Korean skin care staple: essence.
+While you may have reached for toners during the summer to help keep your skin’s pH balanced after multiple trips to chlorine-infused swimming pools, try swapping out that toner for a Korean skin-care staple: essence.
 These hydrating skin-care products can help to prime your skin for the rest of your skin-care routine.
 We love the Kiehl’s Iris Extract Activating Essence because it hydrates the skin while reducing the appearance of fine lines and improving your complexion’s radiance.

-- Exfoliation – In the summer months we want to try to preserve our tans—which we hopefully got out of a bottle—for as long as possible, meaning we may have been skipping out on some regular exfoliation.
-We totally get it, but now is the time to add that back into the routine.
-Slough away any dead skin cell buildup on the skin’s surface and help to reveal a brighter and more youthful-looking complexion.
-While you can choose between mechanical or chemical exfoliators, be sure to keep your exfoliation to no more than 1-3 times each week (and always moisturize afterwards!)
-Want a deep exfoliation?
-You may want to book a chemical peel—we share everything you need to know about these in-office treatments here!
+We know you probably wanted to preserve your tan (which you hopefully got from a bottle) for as long as possible throughout the summer, which means you might have been skipping out on some regular exfoliation.
+We totally get it, but now is the time to add exfoliating back into your routine.
+Slough away any dead skin cell buildup on your skin’s surface and help reveal a brighter and more youthful-looking complexion.
+While you can choose between mechanical or chemical exfoliators, be sure to keep your exfoliation to no more than 1-3 times each week and don’t forget to always moisturize afterward.